shlomtzion1980/payplus-payment-gateway/readme.txt

 == Description ==
 PayPlus Payment Gateway for WooCommerce
-Makes your website accept debit and credit cards on your WooCommerce store in a safe way and design your own payment page with high functionalities.
+Accept debit and credit cards on your WooCommerce store in a secure way with the ability to design your own payment page and add high functionalities to it.
 SSL is not required.

 Before installation:
 You need your account credentials.
 For that, you have to contact PayPlus and to join the service.